ravinsharma7/podman-cue/README.md

 - Very easy to generate service units for systemd that works with podman containers
 - Sometimes can be confusing because the docs doesn't show word by word diff between a systemd service unit file and a quadlet service unit.
 - no build-in linting and validation layer. `systemd-analyze` doesn't work with podman specific fields and value.
 There is a `dry-run` flag for podman if not mistaken, but I have not used much of it to know if there is parity issues.

+### `ansible` + "ansible podman collection"
+- you can see it here: https://docs.ansible.com/ansible/latest/collections/containers/podman/index.html#plugins-in-containers-podman
+- it is pretty extensive coverage of podman command
+- I and not sure of the actual parity between collection with podman version.
+I'm not sure if the command and forward compatibile or backward compatible.
+- ansible error will get mixed with podman container error adding a bit more confusion.
+- no build-in linting and validation layer.
+You could use Molecule to do dry-run but I don't know how reliable is those tests will be across version and production environment.
+Plus Molecule is opiniated and has its own ways of doing things.

 ### docker compatibility
 - There is nothing much to say on this.